Bioconductor/git-svn-bridge/doc/bioc-git-svn.md

   should contain the text "Information about your svn account".
 * Go to your `~/.subversion/auth/svn.simple` directory.
 There should be one or more files whose names are long hexadecimal numbers.
-Use `grep` to find your username in these files.
+Use `grep` to find out which file contains your username.
 If you don't know your username, it's usually your first initial, a dot, and your last name (all lowercase).
-So Jill User would be j.user.
+So Jill User would be `j.user`.
 Example:

         $ grep -l j.user *
         81a52e36a28dfd7750bd975f30c7998b

   This indicates that your password can be found in the file called `81a52e36a28dfd7750bd975f30c7998b`.
 Examine that file and you should see something like:

         password
         V 8